 As the pressure on the NHS continues, it becomes even more important that strategies to support staff delivering care are put in place.
-Employers will need to consider the impact that fatigue can have on staff, particularly as changing roles and/or work patterns are implemented in order to support staff to stay safe.
+Employers will need to consider the impact of basic needs and facilities on supporting the health and wellbeing of NHS staff throughout the pandemic and as we transition into a period of reset and recovery.

-Dr Michael Farquhar, a consultant in children’s sleep medicine at Evelina London Children's Hospital, offers top tips on relaxation, rest and and how you can support your staff and yourself with fatigue and sleep, especially during this time:
+Dr Michael Farquhar, a consultant in children’s sleep medicine at Evelina London Children's Hospital, offers top tips on relaxation, rest and how you can support your staff and yourself with fatigue, rest and sleep, especially during the pandemic and beyond:

 It’s important to remember that how we are feeling, and how our minds and bodies are responding, is a normal response to an extraordinary situation.